Introduction

 Sometimes the best weekly update is a lighter one.

-In those cases, a shorter version can work well: what moved, what changed, what is blocked, and what is next.
+In those cases, a shorter version can work well:

 The key is not making the update longer by default.
 The key is making it complete enough for the real reader.